Tenkara Line

 Line length is mostly a matter of personal preference and the place where you are fishing.
 You may want to use a shorter line when fishing a very narrow, overgrown stream and a longer line in a river or lake.

 The advantages of a very short line are fewer snags on the back cast and truly excellent drifts (Long Rod, Short Line).
 The disadvantage is you are much more likely to scare the fish before you get close enough to cast to them.
 The advantages of a long line are greater casting distance and more stealth (Longer Line Tenkara).
-The disadvantages are that it is harder to keep the hi-vis line off the water (which is surprisingly important), more susceptibility to drag and having to bring the fish in by hand because you will not be able to reach it with your net.
-To help keep the end of the hi-vis line off the surface, it is important to lengthen the tippet as you lengthen the line.
-That really does help to keep the end of the line in the air.
+The disadvantages are that it is harder to keep the hi-vis line off the water (which is surprisingly important), more susceptibility to drag and having to bring the fish in by hand because you can't to reach it with your net.

 Level Lines